 One of the more interesting elements of the book is the author’s views toward the modern focus on statistics.
-This is both in terms of common stats and things like the competitive cauldron (I attended a seminar on that at the 2013 AVCA convention).
-Hebert is a self-described early-career stats evangelist.
+This is both in terms of common stats and things like the competitive cauldron (I attended a seminar on that at the 2013 and 2019 AVCA Conventions).
+Hebert was self-described early-career stats evangelist.
 He came to question their value relative to the amount of time spent gathering them, though.
-Not that he discounts stats completely.
-He definitely asks the trade-off question, though, and suggests a potentially more useful way of looking at things.
+Not that he discounted stats completely.
+He definitely asked the trade-off question, though, and suggested a potentially more useful way of looking at things.

-Chances are, at least one chapter in Thinking Volleyball will make you critically about what you’re doing as a volleyball coach.
-Hebert applies his considerable experience and insight into a discussion of just about every aspect of coaching volleyball you could think of.
-And he does so from all kinds of angles most of us will never have the opportunity to explore personally.
+Chances are, at least one chapter in Thinking Volleyball will make you think critically about what you’re doing as a volleyball coach.
+Hebert applied his considerable experience and insight into a discussion of just about every aspect of coaching volleyball you could think of.
+And he did so from all kinds of angles most of us will never have the opportunity to explore personally.
 From that perspective, I recommend it for coaches at all levels and career stages.